-Each switch has a Light-Emitting Diode (LED), which lights to indicate that the seat heater that the switch controls is turned on.
+Each switch has a Light-Emitting Diode (LED), which lights to indicate that the heater for the seat that the switch controls is turned on.
 The heated seat switches and their LED cannot be repaired.
 If either switch or LED is faulty, the inboard switch pod unit must be replaced.